zenvin-dev/UnitySettingsFramework/README.md

     private void OnInitialize (SettingsAsset asset)
     {
-        RuntimeSettingLoader.LoadSettingsIntoAsset(
-            asset,                        // the target asset
+        var options = new SettingLoaderOptions (asset)                          // initialize options object with the target asset
-            json,                         // the json string to load from null,                         // an IGroupIconLoader object to load Group icons ("bool", new BoolSettingFactory()),         // factories provided by the package.
+            .WithData (json)                                                    // set the options' data from the json string .WithSettingFactory ("bool", new BoolSettingFactory ())             // add factories provided by the package .WithSettingFactory ("int", new IntSettingFactory ())               // for the Int and Bool factories, the "type" they are used for will be overwritten
-            (null, new IntSettingFactory()),            // override for default type string is null, resulting in the interface value being used.
-            ("float", new FloatSettingFactory()),       // override for default type string is "float", meaning this Setting will be used wherever the json type is "float"
+            .WithSettingFactory (new FloatSettingFactory ())                    // for the Float factory, its default "type" value will be used

-            ("dropdown", new DropdownSettingFactory()), // the factory we created earlier, along with an override for the type string
+            .WithSettingFactory ("dropdown", new DropdownSettingFactory ());    // add the factory we created earlier

-            ...                                         // potential further custom Settings factories );
+        RuntimeSettingLoader.LoadSettingsIntoAsset (options);   // load settings into the asset, using the options created above
     }
 }
 ```